ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ## Typing around links

-CKEditor 5 allows for typing both at the inner and outer boundaries of links to make editing easier for the users.
+CKEditor&nbsp;5 allows for typing both at the inner and outer boundaries of links to make editing easier for the users.

 **To type inside a link**, move the caret to its (start or end) boundary.
-As long as the link remains highlighted (by default: blue), typing and applying formatting will be done within its boundaries:
+As long as the link remains highlighted (by default: blue), typing and applying formatting happens within its boundaries:

-{@img assets/img/typing-inside.gif 770 The animation showing typing inside the link in CKEditor 5 rich text editor.}
+{@img assets/img/typing-inside.gif 770 The animation shows typing inside the link in CKEditor&nbsp;5 rich text editor.}

 **To type before or after a link**, move the caret to its boundary, then press the Arrow key (<kbd>←</kbd> or <kbd>→</kbd>) away from the link once.
-The link is no longer highlighted and whatever text you type or formatting you apply will not be enclosed by the link:
+The link is no longer highlighted and whatever text you type or formatting you apply will not be inside the link:

-{@img assets/img/typing-before.gif 770 The animation showing typing before the link in CKEditor 5 rich text editor.}
+{@img assets/img/typing-before.gif 770 The animation shows typing before the link in CKEditor&nbsp;5 rich text editor.}

 ## Custom link attributes (decorators)